anuragb26/f1-stats/README.md

 ## Flow

-1)On page mount, show a list that shows the F1 world champions with relevant information starting from 2005 until 2015 2)Click on any element to open the collapsible content which has the winners of all races for that year in tabular format 3)The row where the winner is the same as the world champion of that year is highlighted.
+1)On page mount, show a list that shows the F1 world champions with relevant information starting from 2005 until 2015<br/>
+2)Click on any element to open the collapsible content which has the winners of all races for that year in tabular format<br/>
+3)The row where the winner is the same as the world champion of that year is highlighted.<br/>
-4)Also added Filter functionality for driver name and constructor name.
+4)Also added Filter functionality for driver name and constructor name.<br/>

 ## Getting Started